sigalaz/sigalaz/README.md

 - 👋 Hi, I’m Sebastian Galaz
 - 👀 I’m interested in the intersection of computer vision and robotics
-- 🌱 I’m currently working on projects involving computer vision and Deep RL algorithms for navigation control of agile quadrotors
+- 🌱 On research I’m currently working on projects involving computer vision and Deep RL algorithms for navigation control of agile quadrotors and urban trees health monitoring systems
 - 📫 you can reach on sigalaz at miuandes dot cl

 <!---